 Do All Species Produce Testosterone at the Same Time?

-Every species appears to have its own timetable with regard to the production of Testosterone.
-Among Humans, Testosterone is produced during gestation and during puberty and beyond.
+Every species appears to have its own timetable about the production of Testosterone.
+Among Humans, Testosterone is produced during gestation and puberty and beyond.
 Other species, however, produce Testosterone in different patterns.
-For example, rats don’t begin to experience an influx of Testosterone until they have already left the womb, and experience no adolescent boost in the hormone.
+For example, rats don't begin to experience an influx of Testosterone until they have already left the womb, and experience no adolescent boost in the hormone.

 Do Natural Testosterone Supplements Work?

-As of yet, there is no evidence that products designed to homeopathically increase Testosterone work.
-For example, the now-famous Deer-Antler Spray has shown no steady benefit in clinical trial.
-Perhaps someday a Testosterone Supplement will be found to be both safe and effective, but today, Testosterone Therapy is the only means to achieve a safe and clinically significant increase in Testosterone Production.
+As of yet, there is no evidence that products designed to increase Testosterone work homeopathically.
+For example, the now-famous Deer-Antler Spray has shown no steady benefit in the clinical trials.
+Perhaps someday, a Testosterone Supplement will be found to be both safe and effective.
+Still, today, Testosterone Therapy is the only means to achieve a sustained and clinically significant increase in Testosterone Production.